Deep-bhingradiya/prac_prog/README.md

 # prac_prog
-Placeholder for some interesting programming questions
+Placeholder for some interesting programming questions from Leetcode